Theme:

 Methods

-• await update() — Re-render after setContent() (used with the static HTML path)
+• await update() — Re-render after setContent()

-• await resize(width, height) — Change resolution, recreates texture
+• await resize(width, height) — Change resolution

-• dispose() — Free GPU resources and event listeners
+• dispose() — Free GPU resources

 Properties

-• pixelWidth / pixelHeight — Current resolution
+• pixelWidth / pixelHeight / dpr

-• createElement(tag) — Create an element (div, button, span, img, etc.)
+• createElement(tag) — Create an element (div, button, span, img, input, etc.)

-• createTextNode(text) — Create a text node (wrapped in a <span>)
+• createTextNode(text) — Create a text node

 • addCSS(css) — Append CSS rules (accumulates across calls)